 2. Catholics.
 When I first started working at the large law firm where I began my career, twenty-four of the twenty-seven young people who started together were either Catholic or Jewish.
 Those of us who were Jewish tended to view Christians, whether Catholic or Protestant, as one group.
 The young Catholic lawyers, however, did not.
 And they were right.
-They pointed out to us that the firm was run by a management committee of five persons, two of whom were Jewish, and none of whom were Catholic.
+They pointed out to us that the firm was run by a management committee of five persons, two of whom were Jewish, three of whom were Protestant and none of whom were Catholic.
 And that the oldest partner practicing in my practice group, a Protestant, had married a Catholic woman about thirty years before, after World War II, and offered to resign from the partnership for having done so.
 And this was at a firm that was progressive for the time–there was more than one female partner at the firm and an African-American partner too, both of which were unfortunately unusual.

 3. Americans of African Ancestry.
 When I was growing up in Chicago, no matter how “color blind” a person purported to be (the term itself is problematic today), everyone I knew treated people of African ancestry differently than others.
 Sometimes it was out of unfamiliarity, sometimes out of fear of saying the wrong thing, but generally it was for less benign reasons.
 And no distinction was generally drawn between the heritage of different people of African ancestry, as African-Americans, or African immigrants, or immigrants from the Caribbean.
 People of European heritage were not so treated–their heritage was recognized in a more nuanced way.